-- 1 ½ cup roughly chopped pecans or pecan halves
+- 1 ½ cups roughly chopped pecans, pecan halves or pieces

-Spray a sheet of foil with cooking spray and place on a work surface.
-Spray two spoons (regular table size spoons) with cooking spray.
-Set aside
+Line a sheet pan with foil and spray with cooking spray.
+Rub the spray with a paper towel to throughly coat the pan.
+Spray two spoons (regular table size spoons) or two small silicone spatulas with cooking spray.
+Set aside.

-Combine sugar, salt and cinnamon and water in a small bowl.
+Combine sugar, water, corn syrup, salt and cinnamon in a small bowl.
 Stir well till all ingredients are incorporated.
 Set aside.

-Add pecans to a small sauté pan.
-Cook over medium heat for 3-4 minutes or until fragrant and beginning to toast.
+Add pecans to a small nonstick sauté pan.
+Cook over medium heat, stirring frequently, for 2-3 minutes or until fragrant and beginning to toast.

 Turn out onto prepared foil.
-With the two oiled spoons, spread nuts apart and separate, as desired.
+With the two prepared spoons (or small spatulas), spread nuts apart and separate to a single layer.
 (See notes above in post.)
 Cool completely and store in an airtight container.

 See Café Tips above in the post for more detailed instructions and tips to ensure success with this recipe.